 - https://brockocl.ca/ (Off-Campus Living for Brock Students)

 A single student should anticipate paying a monthly rent of about $600 for shared accommodation.
 A married couple should anticipate paying $1,300 monthly for a one bedroom apartment or $1,500 for a two-bedroom.
 We advise prospective students to reckon with monthly food costs of about $100 per person, noting that this facet of normal expenditures is somewhat reduced by the availability of a seminary food pantry.

 Canada has an open and welcoming attitude towards international students.
 Concordia has historically had a very multi-cultural student body, in service to a church that reflects the diversity of Canadian society.
 We welcome applications from students from outside Canada.

 Are you an American?
 Would you seriously consider coming to CLTS, but you have some concerns about coming across the border?
 We’d be happy to put you in touch with current American students who can give you advice on the move.

-Note that a student visa is required and can take up to three months to be processed.
+Note that a student visa is normally required and can take up to three months to be processed.
 (A visa is not required for short term studies up to six months in length.)
 Information on student visas is here.
 See www.cic.gc.ca for the application process.
 Brock University provides helpful information here.
 Concordia shares a Designated Learning Institution number with Brock University: O19394569014.
 In order to obtain a student visa, you will need to demonstrate that you have the financial resources to complete your course of studies (see advice here).
 If you do not have sufficient personal resources, you will need the support of your home church body.